ajalex114/thoughts/_posts/2021-10-15-Marathahalli-Bridge.md

 categories: story
 ---

-This is a story that I wrote sitting on a but at a place called `Marathahalli` in `Bangalore`.
+This is a story that I wrote sitting on a bus at a place called `Marathahalli` in `Bangalore`.
 The traffic was very bad, _as usual_.
 I was frustrated, late for office.
 A private plane just flew by, and I felt jealous.